mlresearch/v238/_posts/2024-04-18-robert-nicoud24a.md

   we highlight two generalization directions: discrete two-dimensional meshes and "ideal" manifolds like hyperspheres, Lie groups, and homogeneous spaces.
-Finally, we show that our Gaussian vector fields constitute considerably more refined inductive biases than the extrinsic fields proposed before. '
+Finally, we show that our Gaussian vector fields constitute considerably more refined inductive biases than the extrinsic fields proposed before.'
 layout: inproceedings
 series: Proceedings of Machine Learning Research
 publisher: PMLR
 issn: 2640-3498
 id: robert-nicoud24a
 month: 0
-tex_title: " Intrinsic {G}aussian Vector Fields on Manifolds "
+tex_title: Intrinsic {G}aussian Vector Fields on Manifolds
 firstpage: 1306
 lastpage: 1314
 page: 1306-1314